 If our RF meter is showing below its maximum average reading of 100,000 uW/m2 then these government standards are being met (usually by a wide margin).
 However, some studies have found adverse health effects at levels far below these government standards (see other questions on this page).
 Our RF meter can measure much lower exposure levels: from 1 to 100,000 uW/m2.

 Where are cell towers located? www.antennasearch.com shows locations and frequencies of many towers and antennas in USA.

-RF exposure will depend on the distance from the tower, your height above ground compared to the tower antenna height (being closer to the antenna height is worse), the number of carriers and operators using that tower, the average power transmitted, frequencies, antenna patterns, type of walls and roof material in your building, metal objects in your vicinity, etc. You can get some general info about most towers in the USA, such as the tower location and frequency, from www.antennasearch.com .
+RF exposure will depend on the distance from the tower, your height above ground compared to the tower antenna height (being closer to the antenna height is worse), the number of carriers, operators, and antennas using that tower, the power transmitted by each antenna, antenna patterns, frequencies, type of walls and roof material in your building, metal objects in your vicinity, etc. You can get some general info about most towers in the USA such as location and frequency from www.antennasearch.com.
 You can also measure the RF exposure using the RF meter and compare it with other locations.

-There is an antenna on the roof of my apartment building or nearby building, what is my RF exposure?
-First, find out what type of antenna and what its used for: some antennas are for receiving only (like TV antennas on houses, satellite TV, and some satellite internet antennas), those would not transmit anything so they would not cause any RF exposure nor show anything on the RF meter.
+There is an antenna on my building or nearby building: First, find out what type of antenna and what its used for: some antennas are for receiving only (like TV antennas on houses, satellite TV, and some satellite internet antennas), those would not transmit anything so they would not cause any RF exposure nor show anything on the RF meter.
 See if the building address is found at www.antennasearch.com which gives some information about many transmitting antennas in the USA.
 Ask the owner of the building or the antenna what type of antenna it is.
 If it is a cell phone antenna then see the above FAQ about antenna towers near your house.
-Antenna beams usually direct more power horizontally than downwards, so you could have more exposure on an upper floor of a nearby building, than on a lower floor in the same building as the rooftop antenna.
+Antenna beams usually direct more power horizontally than downwards, so its possible to have more exposure on an upper floor of a nearby building than on a lower floor in the same building as a rooftop antenna.